bittlingmayer/nlp-intro-course/background.md

 43% of 531 correct (23% unknown) at 13 words per second
 ```

-#### 6. Explain your approach
+#### 5. Explain your approach

-Make sure the code or Notebook is professionally commented and formatted
+Make sure the script or Notebook is professionally commented and formatted

 In the *Comments* tab of the Kernel, explain your approach: